ITR : Know about Which ITR Should I File?, Types of ITR and how to FIle ITR for FY 2019-20 (AY 2020-21)

 The department prescribes seven types of ITR forms based on the type of taxpayer and income:

-- ITR-7 for companies, associations and trusts claiming tax exemption.
+- ITR-7 is the income tax return for companies, associations and trusts claiming income tax exemption.

 3. How to file ITR